Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

 The changes between the bylaws versions are [documented here](https://gist.github.com/garhanso/7795202584f9c361576bf86195365965)

 We may not need to locate earlier copies of the bylaws documents, although for completeness' sake it might be a good exercise for the committee.
+One text-format document found in the library's file cabinet (titled as a "CONSTITUTION" but referring to itself as "by-laws") was apparently adopted in December, 1989.
+Its content also appears to indicate that it was an earlier bylaws document, and it can be [read here](https://gist.github.com/garhanso/b3fde067dd108392addb75ce3586b324).